TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/UpgradeLTS/UpgradeProcess/Index.rst

    - the file:`typo3conf/localconf.php` will be adapted to the new 6.x style of configuration :file:`LocalConfiguration.php`

-   - installed extensions will be moved to :file:`PackageStates.php` file
+   - information about installed extensions will be moved to :file:`PackageStates.php` file

-   - saltedpasswords Extension will be installed and activated if it was not used before
+   - saltedpasswords extension will be installed and activated if it was not used before

 #.
 Make sure you have gone through ":ref:`lts_upgrade_preparation`".